hyperledger-labs/fabric-ansible-collection/docs/source/roles/endorsing_organization.rst

     | **Type**: str

   api_timeout
-    The timeout, in seconds, to use when interacting with theFabric operations console.
+    The timeout, in seconds, to use when interacting with the Fabric operations console.

     | **Type**: int
     | **Default value**: ``60``